Japan Travel Tips

 To many, Tokyo is just another big city.
 Here are a few suggestions:

-Tokyo's Shibuya crossing - Hachiko Exit of JR Shibuya station
+Tokyo's Shibuya Scramble crossing - Hachiko Exit of JR Shibuya station

-1. Shibuya Crossing – Hachiko exit of JR Shibuya eki.
+Shibuya Scramble Crossing – Hachiko exit of JR Shibuya eki.

 Closed on both Sundays and National Holidays